 Improved calibration of X-ray systems is needed to minimize the X-ray dose on patients.

-The project is able to provide methods for identification of PD sources in d.c. grids, of great interest for grid operators.
-Grid operators are already supplying data to the project in order to validate methods for the identification of PD sources.
+The project will provide methods for identification of PD sources in d.c. grids, of great interest for grid operators.
+Grid operators are supplying data to the project in order to validate methods for the identification of PD sources.
 Correct assessment of source and position of PD in the grid will both have impact on reliability and failure prevention the power industry as well as on the user communities in grid operation.
 The power industry will be able to use the new methods for identification of PD under d.c. stress for monitoring of the systems.

 Impact on the metrology and scientific communities